 - Frequency sliders (e.g. equalizers, cutoff frequency, pitch frequency)

 - The bandwitch on an equalizer

 - Attack time, Decay time, Release time on a synthesizer

 - The speed of an LFO

 That's right.
 Linear volume sliders are poor because the range from "OFF" to "medium" is squeezed together in a very small area, making it hard to control low volumes.
 Logarithmic is even worse, because the area from "medium" to "loud" is now squeezed together too much.
 Also, logarithmic volume buttons cannot entirely shut off the signal, which further goes to prove that this is not a proper solution.
 The answer is somewhat surprising as the proper formula is:

 Where "Amplitude" is the multiplication factor and "SliderPosition" is the graphical slider position from 0 ...
-1. This weird formula seems to be a result of the human ear being designed the way it is.
+1. This weird formula seems to be the best match to how the human ear perceives loudness.

 This formula applies for all volume related situations such as:

 - Volume sliders and knobs on a mixer